MrMarlonM/product-survey-analysis/README.md

 ![Picture of sample data that meets the requirements](documentation/example-data.webp)

+## User Stories
+### First Time Visitor
+- I want to understand the purpose of the program
+- I want to be able to directly start analyzing some data
+- I want to get a clear and concise instruction

+### Frequent Visitor
+- I want to analyze more surveys easily
+- I want to download the result
+- I want to get a more in-depth analysis

 ### User Guide
 When starting the program the user will be presented the start screen with a welcome message and a menu with three options to choose from.